Swayamgupta07/AI-Search-Algorithms-Visualizer/README.md

 The app is built using HTML and Python as a website that can be run on any browser.
 To use the Web API, a Python-JavaScript transcompiler called Brython is used.

-# Source Code

-The app source code is attached with this document.
-Also, the app is source controlled by git and is available at this [repository](https://github.com/Swayamgupta07/AI-Search) You can browse the incremental phases we followed to develop the app.

 # How to Run

 ## Method 1

-The app is deployed on GitHub Pages; Open this link [AI Search]((https://swayamgupta07.github.io/AI-Search-Algorithms-Visualizer/)).
+The app is deployed on GitHub Pages; Open this link [AI Search](https://swayamgupta07.github.io/AI-Search-Algorithms-Visualizer/).

 ## Method 2